Skip to main content

 Frequently Asked Questions

-LEGO Party! is a action game with kids theme.
+LEGO Party! is a casual action adventure game with kids theme.

 LEGO Party! is available on Nintendo Switch, PlayStation 5, PlayStation 4, Steam Deck and others.